 Another interesting revelation of the study was that teens who were killed in car crashes were much more likely to be driving a smaller car than a middle-aged driver.
 These smaller vehicles offer less protection for teens, the age demographic that is most likely to be involved in a car crash.

 Since most parents look for a used car when shopping for their teen, the IIHS recommends also looking into ones that have desirable safety features.
 Depending on the make and model, the IIHS recommends four-cylinder vehicles released after 2008.
 Although teens are likely to want a fast and furious car, speeding is one of the leading causes of teen driving accidents so youll need to put the brakes on that option.

 Have you been involved in an accident and require accurate legal information?

 At Gordon & Doner, we understand that most motor vehicle accidents are the result of a negligent driver.
-If you or someone you love has been injured in an accident caused by a careless driver, we can help you get the justice you deserve.
+If you or someone you love has been injured in an accident caused by a careless driver, a car accident lawyer from our team can help you get the justice you deserve.